 Section 1.
 Mediation.
 Any and all disputes between the parties concerning any alleged breach of this Agreement or arising out of or relating to the interpretation of this Agreement or the parties' performance of their respective obligations under this Agreement shall first be communicated in writing to the other party and mutually discussed between the parties with an opportunity to cure.
-If no resolution can be ascertained through that mutual discussion, then the matter will be submitted to mediation for resolution in Livingston County.
+If no resolution can be ascertained through that mutual discussion, then the matter will be submitted to mediation for resolution in Kent County.
 Both parties must mutually agree upon the mediator selected and shall participate in all meetings in good faith.
-The mediation shall be conducted in accordance with the rules of the American Arbitration Association seated in Livingston County, Michigan, with such variations as the parties and arbitrators unanimously accept.
+The mediation shall be conducted in accordance with the rules of the American Arbitration Association seated in Kent County, Michigan, with such variations as the parties and arbitrators unanimously accept.
 A cause opinion (written explanation) shall be required as to the final decision.
 The Authorizer shall be notified of said decision, and upon the Authorizer's request, the cause opinion shall be made available.
 The parties will share equally in the costs of the mediation including forum fees, expenses, and charges of the mediator.

 Section 2.
 Arbitration.
 If the mediation does not result in a mutually satisfactory compromise, then the matter shall be resolved by arbitration, and such procedure shall be the sole and exclusive remedy for such matters.
-If the parties cannot agree on an arbitrator, one shall be assigned through the processes of the American Arbitration Association ("AAA").
-Any arbitrator so assigned shall be sophisticated in the issues involving public schools and school finance.
-The arbitration shall be conducted in accordance with the rules of the American Arbitration Association seated in Houghton County, Michigan, with such variations as the parties and arbitrators unanimously accept.
+Unless the parties agree upon a single arbitrator, the arbitration panel shall consist of three (3) persons.
+The arbitration shall be conducted in accordance with the rules of the American Arbitration Association seated in Kent County, Michigan, with such variations as the parties and arbitrators unanimously accept.
 The arbitrators' award shall be final and binding.
 A judgment on the award rendered by the arbitrators may be entered in any court having appropriate jurisdiction, by any party, without the consent of the other party.
 The losing party shall pay the cost of arbitration, not including attorney fees.
 It shall be within the discretion and purview of the arbitrator or arbitration panel to award reasonable attorney fees to the prevailing party.
 The prevailing party shall be defined as the party who prevails in total.